eneiascs/dsm-experiments-evaluation/README.md

 The steps to replicate our evaluation are: run the experiment with our tool, run the experiment using the original scripts, and compare the results.

+Please see [Tips and Tricks](#tips-and-tricks) section for common errors.

 #### Running the experiment with our tool ####

-Run the command `docker-compose up` inside folder `hylaa/docker/`.
+* Prompt to folder `hylaa/docker/`.

-Please see [Tips and Tricks](#tips-and-tricks) section for common errors.

-The file `docker-compose.yml` contains the configuration necessary to run all the Docker containers containing the components.
-This file also loads some environment variables defined in the file `.env`.

-If necessary, change `cpuset` and `mem_limit` according to your machine resources.
+* If necessary, change `cpuset` and `mem_limit` according to your machine resources in `docker-compose.yml` and `.env` files.

-It is also possible to split the execution in several machines.
-In this case, create a `docker-compose.yml` for each service, and set the URLs accordingly.

-## Using the Tool ##
+* Run the command `docker-compose up --force-recreate` inside folder `hylaa/docker/`.

-After the tool is running, open the URL [http://localhost/autoexp/texteditor](http://localhost/autoexp/texteditor), or replace `localhost` with the IP address, if accessing from another machine.
+* After the tool is running, open the URL [http://localhost/autoexp/texteditor](http://localhost/autoexp/texteditor), or replace `localhost` with the IP address, if accessing from another machine.
 The tool is an Eclipse RAP application.
 For this reason, it looks like the Eclipse IDE.

-### Creating a new Project ###

-Click on `File`, `New` then `Project`.
+* Click on `File`, `New` then `Project`.
 Insert the project name, and then click on `Finish`.

-### Creating a new Model ###

-Right-click on the project folder, then select `New`, then `Model`.
+* Right-click on the project folder, then select `New`, then `Model`.

-Insert the model name with the extension `.exp`, then click on `Finish`.
+* Insert the model name `hylaa.exp`, then click on `Finish`.

-### Editing the Model ###

-Double-click the model file, then use the editor to create the model.
+* Double-click the model file, then use the editor to create the model.
+In the editor, paste the contents of file `hylaa/hylaa.exp`.

-### Generating the scripts ###
-Once the model is created, right-click on the model file, then click on `Generate`.
+* If you want to generate the execution and analysis scripts without running them, right-click on the model file, then click on `Generate`.
 The generated files are placed in the folder `src-gen`.

-### Running the experiment ###
+* To run commands from the pop-up menu, the focus must be on tab `Project Explorer`.
+If the focus is on the editor, first click on the `Project Explorer` tab and then run the commands.

-Right-click on the model file, then click on `Generate and Run`.
+* To run the experiment, right-click on the model file, then click on `Generate and Run`.
 This command generate the scripts and run them.
 First, the execution script is executed using Dohko.
 While running, the execution status is presented to the user.
 After the execution finishes, the analysis script is executed.
 Each execution creates a folder inside the folder `executions`.
 The folder and the generated files are copied to this folder.
 The execution results are written to `data.json` file.
 The analysis script generates a pdf file with the analysis report with the same name as the model file.

-### Execution status  ###

-To re-open the execution status while the applications are running, right-click on the execution folder (subfolder of executions), then click on `Execution Status`.
+* To re-open the execution status while the applications are running, right-click on the execution folder (subfolder of executions), then click on `Execution Status`.

-### Analyzing the results ###
-The analysis script is automatically executed after execution finishes.
+* The analysis script is automatically executed after execution finishes.
 However, if you want to re-run it, right-click on the execution folder (subfolder of executions), then click on `Run Analysis`.

+* After finishing execution and analysis, you can download the results by right-clicking on the execution folder and then selecting the command `Download`.

 #### Running the experiment with original scripts ####

-#### Results comparison ####
+#### Comparing the results ####

 * With the tool, Download the execution folder containing the results right-clicking on the folder and selecting the command `Download`.
 Then, unzip the downloaded file;